ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 For this layer there are following default implementations:

 - The mechanism looks for Fields that can be thumbnail, if found, the mechanism moves to the second layer.
-- If there are no Fields that can be a thumbnail, the content type icon will be used as a thumbnail.
+- If there are no Fields that can be a thumbnail, the content type icon is used as a thumbnail.

 ### Second layer

 Second layer of mechanism enables selection of thumbnail from a Field that the first layer has found.
 It searches the content type for all the Fields e.g. images with function "Can be a thumbnail" turned on.

-If there is more than one Field in the content type that can be used as a thumbnail, this layer will return the first nonempty Field as a thumbnail.
+If there is more than one Field in the content type that can be used as a thumbnail, this layer returns the first nonempty Field as a thumbnail.

-This mechanism can be modified to fit your site needs, so you can decide from where and how the thumbnails will be downloaded.
+This mechanism can be modified to fit your site needs, so you can decide from where and how the thumbnails is downloaded.

 ### Create a thumbnail mechanism